 Technical, Economic and Societal Evaluation of IT-products

 Programme course

 6 credits

 Teknisk, ekonomisk och samhällelig utvärdering av

 IT-produkter

 TDDC34

-Valid from: 2020 Spring semester
+Valid from: 2021 Spring semester

 Determined by Board of Studies for Computer Science and Media Technology

-Date determined 2019-09-23
+Date determined 2020-09-29

 Main field of study

 Information Technology, Computer Science and Engineering, Computer Science

 Course level

 Second cycle

 Advancement level

 A1X

 Course offered for

 - Master's Programme in Computer Science

+- Master of Science in Computer Science and Engineering

+- Master of Science in Information Technology

+- Master of Science in Computer Science and Software Engineering

 - Computer Science and Engineering, M Sc in Engineering

+- Industrial Engineering and Management International, M Sc in Engineering

+- Industrial Engineering and Management, M Sc in Engineering

 - Information Technology, M Sc in Engineering

 - Computer Science and Software Engineering, M Sc in Engineering

-- Industrial Engineering and Management International, M Sc in Engineering

-- Industrial Engineering and Management, M Sc in Engineering

-Entry requirements

-Note: Admission requirements for non-programme students usually also include admission requirements for the programme and threshold requirements for progression within the programme, or corresponding.

 Prerequisites

 Introduction to programming datastructures and algorithms, computer science, at least 45 credits.
 Basic course in industrial economics..

 Intended learning outcomes

 The aim of this course is to provide a holistic perspective on models and methods to analyze and evaluate new technology and its alternatives as well as its economical and socio- technical effects.
 After the course, students should be well equipped to take part in discussions about how to evaluate and analyze the impact and possibilities of new IT ventures.

-3 (10) Course content This course takes you through theories and techniques to evaluate and analyze IT-ventures and/or innovative IT-based applications from a socio-technical perspective.
+Course content This course takes you through theories and techniques to evaluate and analyze IT-ventures and/or innovative IT-based applications from a socio-technical perspective.
 Based on current trends, we focus on the importance, the impacts and the potential effects of existing technology.
 The ambitious is to show how evaluations models can be used to analyze the effects of new technology for users, enterprises, organizations and the society as a whole, as well as the incentives needed to realize the latent utility of technology.
 A project report is developed during this course.
 In the report students analyze and evaluate the economic, organizational as well as the technical aspects, effects and consequences of the implementation and use of state of the art IT-ventures.
 The participants' projects, their literature searches, and the exchange of knowledge between the workgroups form a central part of this course.
 The role of the teachers is to give an overview of the areas involved, to give support and supervision to produce a god project, and to organize the course in a manner that support the students' learning process.
 Course literature: